Our Latest Blogs

 deepa.jpg

-Laser-assisted in situ keratomileusis abbreviated as LASIK, stands for a cutting-edge laser eye surgery technique designed to reshape the cornea, the transparent front layer of the eye.
-This innovative procedure proves highly effective in addressing common vision issues, including nearsightedness, farsightedness, and astigmatism.
+Laser-assisted in situ keratomileusis, abbreviated as LASIK, stands for a cutting-edge laser eye surgery technique designed to reshape the cornea, the transparent front layer of the eye.
+This innovative procedure, known as LASIK eye surgery, proves highly effective in addressing common vision issues, including nearsightedness, farsightedness, and astigmatism.

 Acknowledged for its widespread popularity, LASIK has earned the trust of millions who have opted for this vision-enhancing procedure.
 Nevertheless, it’s essential to recognize that, like any surgical intervention, LASIK presents its own set of advantages and disadvantages.